Sodium can be found in almost everything we eat, and it is important to know how it affects our body.

 There is not many benefits of sodium, but it is an important necessity for our body.
 It is an ingredient that we should have in our diet in moderation.
 The benefit of sodium, is that it maintains water levels in our cells, and helps our nerves and muscles function properly.

-Most of the effects from sodium are not noticeable.
-Sometimes though, if large amounts of sodium is consumed, our body will begin to retain water.
+Most of the effects of sodium are not noticeable.
+Sometimes though, if large amounts of sodium are consumed, our body will begin to retain water.
 When the body retains water, it may result in body parts swelling(usually your hands and feet).

 Consuming excessive amounts of sodium as we age may eventually lead to high blood pressure.
 This is also known as hypertension, which can lead to very serious conditions.
 Some of these conditions are heart disease, kidney failure, and even strokes.
 Hypertension can also affect organs like your brain and your eyes.
 Due to the negative effects sodium has on calcium absorption, women are at risk of osteoporosis.
 Studies show that following low sodium guidelines can drastically cut chances of strokes, heart disease, heart attacks, and even death.

-Eating natural foods gives us the right amount of sodium without adding anything to it.
+Don’t forget though that our body actually needs sodium.
+Eating natural foods like celery, artichoke, and leafy greens, can provide us with the right amount of sodium without adding anything to it.
 Avoiding processed and packaged foods as much as we can, will help us avoid harmful side effects.
 Try tracking your sodium intake for a day.
 If you stay within 1500 and 2400 mg of sodium you are doing great!
 Just for good luck, toss that salt shaker over your shoulder, and leave it there!

 Benefits & Long term effects: